Pediatric Respiratory Epidemiology Group

 Group leader: Prof. Dr. med.
 Claudia Kuehni

 The Paediatric Respiratory Epidemiology Group studies the epidemiology of frequent and rare respiratory disorders during childhood and over the life course.
-Main areas of interest are asthma and other wheezing disorders, chronic cough, cystic fibrosis (CF), and primary ciliary dyskinesia (PCD).
+Main areas of interest are asthma and other wheezing disorders, chronic cough, cystic fibrosis, and primary ciliary dyskinesia (PCD).

-We conduct population-based and clinical cohort studies (The Leicester Respiratory cohorts, the Swiss Paediatric Airway Cohort, the international PCD cohort and the ENT prospective international PCD cohort) and manage national databases and registries, such as the Swiss Primary Ciliary Dyskinesia Registry and the database of Swiss neonatal screening for CF. We also participate in collaborative national and international studies, such as the Swiss BILD cohort and the BEAT-PCD clinical research collaboration of the European Respiratory Society.
+We conduct population-based and clinical cohort studies (Swiss Paediatric Airway Cohort, Living with PCD, and the ENT Prospective International PCD cohort) and manage national databases and registries, such as the Swiss Primary Ciliary Dyskinesia Registry and the Swiss database of neonatal screening for cystic fibrosis.
+We also participate in collaborative national and international studies, such as the Bern Basel Infant Lung Development (BILD) cohort and the BEAT-PCD clinical research collaboration of the European Respiratory Society.

 Group leader